javiersantos/EssentialLinuxShell/README.md

-Essential Linux Shell (IN DEVELOPMENT)
+Essential Linux Shell
 ===================

-An essential shell script for Linux to install must-have applications, like Synapse, Git or Chrome.
+An essential shell script for Linux to install must-have applications, like Synaptic, Git or Chrome.

 Developed by Javier Santos, @fjaviersantos